rochin09/Python09/README.md

 # Python09

-Python09 is a py library of 9 scripts from examples of Variables, Slicers, Numbers, Datastructures, Loops among other functions
+Python09 is a py library of 9 scripts from examples of Variables, Slicers, Numbers, Datastructures, Loops among other main functions

 ## Datastructures
 Cinema.py: